TheDoctor200/WallpaperEngineGrabber/README.md

 ## How to Use
 1. Clone this repository to your local machine.
-2. Follow the instructions in the documentation to set up and run the tool.
+2. run WallpaperDownloader.py with the [latest Python Version](https://www.python.org/downloads/) (not with IDE!)
 3. Enjoy your favorite wallpapers!

 ## Note